trpc/trpc/www/docs/nextjs/introduction.md

 Refer to the `@trpc/react` docs for additional information on executing [Queries](react-queries) and [Mutations](react-mutations) inside your components.

 :::tip
-For `@trpc/next`, `useContext` on new procedures are moved to `useUtilsContext`.
+For `@trpc/next`, `useContext` on new procedures is moved to `useUtilsContext`.
 This is to preserve backwards compatibility with existing code.

 ```ts twoslash
 // @filename: utils.ts